hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/GroupsMapping.md

 ### SSL ###
 To secure the connection, the implementation supports LDAP over SSL (LDAPS).
 SSL is enable by setting `hadoop.security.group.mapping.ldap.ssl` to `true`.
-In addition, specify the path to the keystore file for SSL connection in `hadoop.security.group.mapping.ldap.ssl.keystore` and keystore password in `hadoop.security.group.mapping.ldap.ssl.keystore.password`.
+In addition, specify the path to the keystore file for SSL connection in `hadoop.security.group.mapping.ldap.ssl.keystore` and keystore password in `hadoop.security.group.mapping.ldap.ssl.keystore.password`, at the same time, make sure `hadoop.security.credential.clear-text-fallback` is true.
 Alternatively, store the keystore password in a file, and point `hadoop.security.group.mapping.ldap.ssl.keystore.password.file` to that file.
-For security purposes, this file should be readable only by the Unix user running the daemons.
+For security purposes, this file should be readable only by the Unix user running the daemons, and for preventing recursive dependency, this file should be a local file.
+The first approach aka using `hadoop.security.group.mapping.ldap.ssl.keystore.password` is highly discouraged because it exposes the password in the configuration file.

+### Low latency group mapping resolution ###
+Typically, Hadoop resolves a user's group names by making two LDAP queries: the first query gets the user object, and the second query uses the user's Distinguished Name to find the groups.
+For some LDAP servers, such as Active Directory, the user object returned in the first query also contains the DN of the user's groups in its `memberOf` attribute, and the name of a group is its Relative Distinguished Name.
+Therefore, it is possible to infer the user's groups from the first query without sending the second one, and it may reduce group name resolution latency incurred by the second query.
+If it fails to get group names, it will fall back to the typical two-query scenario and send the second query to get group names.
+To enable this feature, set `hadoop.security.group.mapping.ldap.search.attr.memberof` to `memberOf`, and Hadoop will resolve group names using this attribute in the user object.

+If the LDAP server's certificate is not signed by a well known certificate authority, specify the path to the truststore in `hadoop.security.group.mapping.ldap.ssl.truststore`.
+Similar to keystore, specify the truststore password file in `hadoop.security.group.mapping.ldap.ssl.truststore.password.file`.

 Composite Groups Mapping
 --------